Optimal stopping of an Ornstein-Uhlenbeck bridge: Solution of the reformulated problem: a direct approach

 However, an additional condition for the value function on the free boundary is required to guarantee a unique solution.
-Roughly speaking, that condition comes in the form of smoothly binding the value and the gain functions with respect to the space coordinate, provided that the optimal boundary is (probabilistically) regular for the underlying process, that is, if after starting at a point $(s, y) \in \partial\cC$, the process enters $D$ immediately $\Pr_y$-a.s.
-This type of regularity is proved to hold true for piecewise monotonic and continuous boundaries in \cite{cox_embedding_2015} whenever the underlying process is a recurrent diffusion.
-In the next proposition we show that the boundary is differentiable with bounded derivative on any real interval, which implies piecewise monotonicity.
-The proof is inspired on Theorem 4.3 from \cite{de_angelis_lipschitz_2019}, which states the boundary's Lipschitz continuity for time-homogeneous processes satisfying some regularity conditions.
+Roughly speaking, this condition comes in the form of smoothly binding the value and the gain functions with respect to the space coordinate, provided that the optimal boundary is (probabilistically) regular for the interior of $D$, that is, if after starting at a point $(s, y) \in \partial\cC$, the process enters the interior of $D$ immediately $\Pr_y$-a.s. (see \cite{DeAngelis_2020_global}).
+This type of regularity can be derived for locally Lipschitz continuous OSBs (see Proposition \ref{pr:smooth-fit} ahead).

+In the next proposition we show that the boundary is Lipschitz continuous on any bounded interval.
+The proof is inspired by Theorem 4.3 from \cite{DeAngelis_2019_Lipschitz}, which states the boundary's local Lipschitz continuity for high-dimensional processes with some regularity conditions.
+Our settings do not satisfy Assumption (D) in \cite{DeAngelis_2019_Lipschitz}, which establishes a relation between the partial derivatives of $G$.